bobbingwide/genesis-bw/readme.txt

 == Change Log ==
+= 0.0.3 =
+* Changed: Added reduced quality images for the background images on the front-page
+* Changed: Eliminated the Roboto-Condensed Google font

 = 0.0.2 =
 * Added: archive.php and archive.css for improved display of plugins, themes and portfolio